RedHatInsights/xjoin-search/README.md

 `xjoin-search` automatically creates filters for most* fields in the system profile based on the schema defined in the [inventory-schemas](https://github.com/RedHatInsights/inventory-schemas) repo.
 Specifically [this file](https://github.com/RedHatInsights/inventory-schemas/blob/master/schemas/system_profile/v1.yaml).
-When a new field is added to the schema a GitHub action should be triggered running the command `npm updateFromSchema`.
+When a new field is added to the schema a GitHub action should be triggered running the command `npm run updateFromSchema`.
 That script will automatically update the following files to accommodate the new field:

 * `/test/mapping.json`